Linux-RISC/IRIX-diskless-workstation/README.md

 According to my experience, copying the files with rsync over network is much slower, it's faster to backup an IRIX disk with tar and restore it on the destination machine.<br>
 <br>
 <h2>Procedure</h2>
 <h3>1.
-Boot from secondary hard disk</h3>
+Boot from secondary hard disk and back up the primary disk</h3>
-Example: primary hard disk SCSI ID 1 and secondary hard disk is SCSI ID 2.<br>
+Example: secondary hard disk is SCSI ID 2.<br>
 <br>
 Run in Command Monitor:<br>